abhishekashokchauhan/netflix-gpt/README.md

 - Used the create-create-app to bootstap the app
 - Added the tailwind
-- Built header with netflix logo and bagimage
+- Built header with netflix logo and background image
+- Header
+- Routing of the app
 - Login Form
 - Sign up Form
+- Form Validation
+- useRef

 # Features